 Three famous pagodas here are the five-Storied Pagoda of Horyuji, the three-Storied Pagoda of Hokkiji, and the three-Storied Pagoda of Horinji.
 The first dates from the seventh century and is the oldest wooden pagoda in the world.
 Other pagodas can be seen around Nara at Kofukuji, Yakushiji, Muroji, Tanzan and Taimadera.

-Museums in Nara are many and generally of very good quality.
+Museums in Nara are many and generally of outstanding quality.
 Nara National Museum in Nara Park has a special autumn “Exhibition of Shoso-in” with articles you normally cannot see.
-Other museums include Kofukuji Museum of National Treasures (Kofukuji Temple), Asuka Historical Museum (artifacts from Takamatsuzuka Burial Mound), Nara Prefectural Museum and Nara Prefectural Museum of Art, Nakano Art Museum (modern Japanese artists), Nara City Museum of Photography, and the Museum Yamato Bunkakan (East-Asian art).
+Other museums include Kofukuji Museum of National Treasures (Kofukuji Temple), Asuka Historical Museum (artefacts from Takamatsuzuka Burial Mound), Nara Prefectural Museum and Nara Prefectural Museum of Art, Nakano Art Museum (modern Japanese artists), Nara City Museum of Photography, and the Museum Yamato Bunkakan (East-Asian art).

 Ancient burial mounds (kofun) are the tombs of ancient nobles and emperors.
-Little is known about who is interred in each but conflicting legends exist.
-The main ones are Ishibutai Burial Mound in Asuka (seventh century CE), Takamatsuzuka Burial Mound (vividly colored paintings inside), Fujinoki Burial Mound (sixth century, many artifacts found), and Hashihaka Burial Mound (third century CE).
+Little is known about who is interred in each, but different legends exist.
+The main ones are Ishibutai Burial Mound in Asuka (seventh century CE), Takamatsuzuka Burial Mound (vividly coloured paintings inside), Fujinoki Burial Mound (the sixth century, many artefacts found), and Hashihaka Burial Mound (third century CE).

-Asuka has dozens of enormous ancient burial mounds and sites of ancient palaces and was the center of Japan in the sixth to the seventh century CE.
+Asuka had dozens of enormous ancient burial mounds and sites of ancient palaces and was the centre of Japan in the sixth to the seventh century CE.
 The period is famous for its pottery and power struggles between vying families.
 See Okadera Temple, Asukadera Temple (the oldest daibutsu or Great Buddha in Japan at Ango-in Monastery), Kashihara Jingu Shrine and the Prefectural Museum.

 Hase and Muro have the temples Hasedera and Muroji.
-Hasedera has the second largest main hall in Japan, and is the home of the standing Eleven-Faced Kannon figure which is the largest wooden Buddhist statue in Japan.
-In spring, the peonies in the gardens all bloom together, and bring Hasedera much of its fame.
+Hasedera has the second largest main hall in Japan and is the home of the standing Eleven-Faced Kannon figure which is the most massive wooden Buddhist statue in Japan.
+In spring, the peonies in the gardens all bloom together and bring Hasedera much of its fame.
 Muroji Temple has the smallest outdoor pagoda in Japan and is also in a fantastic setting (best in spring or autumn).

-Ōsaka has long been an important city in Japan, and the centre of trade and enterprise for centuries.
-With the establishment of Edo (Tokyo) by the Tokugawa shogunate, a long rivalry between the two cities began. Ōsaka is the most populous city of Japan after Tokyo, and a centre of culture.
-The local dialect (kansai-ben) is widely used, although you will find that almost all people speak standard Japanese (if they really have to).
+Ōsaka has long been a famous city in Japan, and the centre of trade and enterprise for centuries.
+With the establishment of Edo (Tokyo) by the Tokugawa shogunate, a long rivalry between the two cities began. Ōsaka is the most populous city in Japan after Tokyo and a centre of culture.
+The local dialect (Kansai-ben) is widely used, although you will find that almost all people speak standard Japanese (if they have to).

 Ōsaka has long been regarded as the kitchen of Japan.
-Some of the most famous items to come from Ōsaka and now found all around Japan include takoyaki (たこ焼き or 蛸焼), octopus in batter cooked into a ball; and kitsune-udon (狐うどん), thick noodles (饂飩, or simply うどん udon) with fried tofu among many other things.
-The city has also been a center of culture for centuries, and the tea ceremony has its roots to Ōsaka.
-Comedy duos or manzai (漫才) are a common feature of Ōsaka comedy, and have become the standard around the country. Ōsaka is also an important center for rakugo (comic storytelling) and kabuki.
+Some of the most famous items to come from Ōsaka and now found all around Japan include takoyaki (たこ焼き or 蛸焼), octopus in batter cooked into a ball; and kitsune-udon (狐うどん), thick noodles (饂飩, or merely うどん udon) with fried tofu among many other things.
+The city has also been a centre of culture for centuries, and the tea ceremony has its roots to Ōsaka.
+Comedy duos or manzai (漫才) are a standard feature of Ōsaka comedy and have become the standard around the country. Ōsaka is also an essential centre for rakugo (comic storytelling) and kabuki.